arleypadua/SoaNet/README.md

             () =>
             {
                 // Return the object with the new request body
-                // This will be serialized into a json object return new { requestParam = step.Result.Data.SomeResult };
+                // This will be serialized into a json string return new { requestParam = step.Result.Data.SomeResult };
             });
     ```